thornoe/GreenGDP/README.md

 The version of Python used in ArcGIS Pro is systematically older than the most recent version.
 Therefore, your preferred IDE is probably incompatible with the ArcPy package as it draws on the ArcGIS Pro installation.
 To be able to run ArcPy commands, the simplest solution is to set up the Spyder editor as follows:

-1. Clone the Python environment and install Spyder within ArcGIS Pro as explained [here](https://www.e-education.psu.edu/geog485/node/213).
+1. Clone the Python environment and install Spyder within ArcGIS Pro as explained [here](https://www.e-education.psu.edu/geog485/node/213)
 2. Open the **Start menu**, navigate to the **ArcGIS** folder, and open the **Python Command Prompt** within which you
-   - Make the new environment the default for the ArcGIS Python Command Prompt: type `proswap arcgispro-py3-clone`.
+   - Make the new environment the default for the ArcGIS Python Command Prompt: type `proswap arcgispro-py3-clone`
    - While you're here, install [scikit-learn](https://scikit-learn.org/stable/index.html) for data analysis: type `pip install -U scikit-learn`
-   - Open **Spyder** by typing `spyder`.
+   - Open **Spyder** by typing `spyder`
       - *Whenever you are to use ArcPy commands, you need to open Spyder through the ArcGIS **Python Command Prompt** or create a shortcut as explained in the first link.*
-3. Within **Spyder**, `import arcpy` to utilize the wide range of [ArcPy options](https://pro.arcgis.com/en/pro-app/arcpy/main/arcgis-pro-arcpy-reference.htm).
+3. Within **Spyder**, `import arcpy` to utilize the wide range of [ArcPy options](https://pro.arcgis.com/en/pro-app/arcpy/main/arcgis-pro-arcpy-reference.htm)

 ## License